Gichuhi22/alx-system_engineering-devops/0x00-shell_basics/README.md

 Long format,with user and group IDs displayed numerically and hidden files

 6-firstdirectory
 a script that creates a directory named my_first_directory in the /tmp/ directory.

+7-movethatfile
+A script to Move the file betty from /tmp/ to /tmp/my_first_directory.